Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Data Preparation

-Every sample of dataset contains two strains representing LIGO's Hanford and Livingston detectors, respectively.
-The dataset was whitened with PyCBC to filter out the spectral components of the environment noise and high-passed at 20~Hz to eliminate the influence of Newtonian noise.
+Every sample of dataset contains two strains representing LIGO's Hanford (H1) and Livingston (L1) detectors, respectively.
+Based on the sky location of each injection, the appropriate inter-detector time delay was calculated and applied during the waveform injection process to maintain physical consistency across the two detectors.
+The dataset was whitened using \textbf{PyCBC v2.5.1}, where the power spectral density (PSD) was estimated from the same segment of O1 noise data via Welch's method, without applying the normalization factor~\cite{2024zndo..10473621N}.
+Each PSD estimate used a segment duration of 4 seconds (with 50\% overlap) and a Hann window.
+After whitening, a high-pass filter at 20~Hz was applied to eliminate the influence of low-frequency Newtonian noise~\cite{2016CQGra..33u5004U}.
 We generated 108800 samples, and one-half of samples are the simulated GW signals, the other samples are the pure noise.

-\subsubsection{Dataset 2}
+\subsection{Dataset 2}

 This dataset includes not only GW signals and noise, but also glitches.
-The process of generating GW signals and noise is the same as the previous dataset.
+The process of generating GW signals and noise is the same as that used for the previous dataset.
 The process of generating glitches involves choosing the peak time of the glitches and selecting the corresponding strain data.
 The data were then whitened, high-passed, and cut in the same way as for Dataset 1.
-The glitches originate from the first observing run (O1).
-The peak times of these glitches were obtained from an open dataset dedicated to the classification of LIGO glitches~\cite{2023CQGra..40f5004G}.
-This dataset contains detailed information about various LIGO glitches, classified using a machine learning algorithm across the three observing runs, O1, O2, and O3.
+The glitches were taken from the first observing run (O1) only, to ensure that all three classes share the same background noise characteristics.
+The peak times of the glitches were obtained from GravitySpy, an open-source program dedicated to LIGO glitch classification, and the corresponding glitch segments were selected from the O1 subset of the catalog~\cite{2023CQGra..40f5004G}.
 We generated a total of 60,000 samples, with 20,000 samples for each type of data.

-\subsubsection{Dataset 3}
+\subsection{Dataset 3}

 Unlike the previous two datasets, this one consists of long-duration data.
-We selected one week of data from the O1 to serve as the background dataset.
+We selected one week of data from the O1 run to serve as the background dataset.
+The one week of data contains multiple non-contiguous data segments (each 4096 seconds in duration), with a total duration of one week.
+These segments were specifically chosen to exclude known GW events and contain simultaneous strain recordings from both the H1 and L1 detectors.
 We then randomly inserted 40,000 simulated GW signals.
+To prevent signal overlap, we enforced a minimum time separation of 10 seconds between successive injections.
 The dataset processing methods remain consistent with those used previously.
 We refer to the original one-week dataset as the `background set' and the dataset with inserted signals as the `foreground set.'